 “I knew that I would need to do the opposite to ramp up my business enough of being able to take it full-time, but I think I stressed myself out more than I needed to by thinking I had to work all of the time.
 I’m still a bit guilty of this!”

-4. Track your income
+5. Track your income

-Not just because it’s smart, or that it will help you during tax season, but because it will continue to motivate you to learn, grow, and increase your prices.
-All of this allows you to make more money!
+Not just because it’s smart, or that it will help you during tax season.
+It will help motivate you to learn, grow, and increase your prices.

 In the beginning you won’t make much, but as your skills increase, and more clients inquire about your offerings, you’ll start to earn more.

 Since the beginning, Gina has tracked all of her income and expenses so she stays accountable to herself and continues hustling to make a full-time income to support her family.

-5. Find a mentor or coach
+6. Invest in finding a mentor or coach

 Not all mentor relationships require you to spend money to glean from their experiences.
-Sometimes their blog will be full of ideas, tips and tricks for you to learn from for free.
+Sometimes their blog will be full of ideas, tips, and tricks for you to learn from for free.

-Find someone whose story inspires you and find out if they offer coaching, mentoring, or products you can purchase.
+Find someone whose story inspires you and find out if they offer coaching, mentoring or products you can purchase.

 “The course taught me what I needed to know to immerse myself in the world of freelance writing and get my business up and running.
 Working with a mentor has been huge!
 I’ve shortened my learning curve immensely and don’t feel like I’m alone trying to figure out this whole new world/career.”

 Asking for help and investing in products or courses can dramatically reduce the time it takes to go from $0 – $4,000 a month. #justsayin

-I’ll let her wrap up this post: “I thrive on a step-by-step approach and am always short on time (i.e. I’d rather pay to repeat someone else’s process than take hours of Google research to figure it out on my own).”
+I’ll let her wrap up this post: “I thrive on a step-by-step approach and am always short on time, so I’d rather pay to repeat someone else’s process than take hours of Google research to figure it out on my own.”

 Got questions for myself or Gina?
 Leave a comment and we’ll answer it.